pivlab/pivlab.org/index.md

 {% capture text %}

-Our team devotes significant efforts to constructing robust and user-friendly tools to facilitate reproducible research.
+Our team is committed to developing robust and user-friendly tools to facilitate reproducible research.
 Our software is openly accessible on GitHub and conveniently packaged for easy installation.
-These resources are intended to promote transparency and accessibility in academic research, enabling fellow scholars to replicate and build upon our findings.
+These resources are designed to promote transparency and accessibility in academic research, enabling fellow scholars to replicate and build upon our findings.

 {%
   include button.html